 Bold color in a laundry room is a commitment.
 Most people talk themselves out of it.
 This person didn’t, and the room is considerably better for it.

-r/BigmacSasquatch built a deep forest green cube shelving unit mounted above the washer and dryer zone, with a thick butcher block countertop across the white Samsung front-loaders below.
+A deep forest green cube shelving unit mounts above the washer and dryer zone, with a thick butcher block countertop across the white front-loaders below.
 The green cubbies hold paper towel rolls, white storage bins, cleaning supplies, and a small plant.
 A “Laundry Co.
-Wash, Dry & Fold” sign hangs on the left wall.
-Small white woven baskets sit along the countertop edge.
+Wash, Dry and Fold” sign hangs on the left wall.
+Small white woven baskets line the countertop edge.

 One detail worth stealing: white bins inside the green cubbies.
 High-contrast containers inside bold-colored shelving keep the visual structure readable at a glance.
-You see the green frame, you see the white grid, you immediately feel like everything is organized.
 If you’re building or painting cube shelving, choose your bin color before your shelf color.
 That contrast relationship is what makes the finished product look intentional.

 13. Kitchen-Adjacent Laundry Niche Doing Double Duty as Pantry Storage